AjeetGitHub2016/deeplearning.ai/README.md

 Course 5: Sequence Models

 # Repository Discription
-Each courses are divided into Week wise directories (Maximum upto Week4).
+Each course is divided into Week wise directories (Maximum upto Week4).
 This repositpory mainly contains the programming assignments which I have completed during the course.
 Main file of assignments is [.ipynb] jupyter notebook. [images] folder contains the images which are used in jupyter notebok. [.py] files are the helping scripts for particular assignment.
+I have also uploaded quizes [.md] of few weeks.

+# Milestone
+Earned knowledge and Certifications